virtuman/obsidian-mcp-server/README.md

 - Resource monitoring and cleanup

 ### Search System
-- Full-text and JsonLogic search with context control
+- Full-text search with configurable context
-- Optimized query processing with token limits
+- Advanced JsonLogic queries for files, tags, and metadata
+- Support for glob patterns and frontmatter fields

 ### Property Management
 - YAML frontmatter parsing and intelligent merging